 In January of 2021, the Port of Newport launched the construction phase of the Port Dock 5 pier replacement project.
 This effort is the culmination of several years of planning and design to replace the 60-year-old structure that is integral to the commercial fishing industry and the vessels that call Newport home.

-The $2.4 million project will replace the pier that connects to Port Dock 5 - home to 80 vessels that haul in Dungeness Crab, pink shrimp, black cod, halibut, tuna, and more.
-The dilapidated pier, a wooden structure comprised of 50 wood piles and 11 mostly-wooden bents, is the conduit for potable water, fuel lines, power, and more to the boats, as well as a floating fuel facility.
+The $2.4 million project replaces the pier that connects to Port Dock 5 - home to 80 vessels that haul in Dungeness Crab, pink shrimp, black cod, halibut, tuna, and more.
+The dilapidated pier, a wooden structure comprised of 50 wood piles and 11 mostly-wooden bents, was the conduit for potable water, fuel lines, power, and more to the boats, as well as a floating fuel facility.

-The new pier will replace creosote treated timber pilings and planks with more environmentally friendly pilings of steel.
+The new pier replaces creosote treated timber pilings and planks with more environmentally friendly pilings of steel.
 The new design requires fewer pilings and they will be topped with pre-form concrete slabs, complete with a stormwater collection system.

 In February 2020, the Port received a $1.2 million grant from the Economic Development Administration (EDA) of the U.S. Department of Commerce to replace the fixed dock, gangway, and gangway float.
 The end result will be a new access pier that is capable of handling vehicular traffic, as well as beefed up electrical lines with a larger amperage for vessels that desire it.
 The grant was instrumental in the Port’s ability to update this much needed infrastructure.